pest-parser/pest/README.md

 ## Example

-The following is an example of a grammar for a list of alpha-numeric identifiers where the first identifier does not start with a digit:
+The following is an example of a grammar for a list of alphanumeric identifiers where the first identifier does not start with a digit:

 ```rust